JayusJay/voting/README.md

 mini project smart contract based voting platform with solidity and reactjs
 Feel free to add changes and modifications, I am eager to learn from you.

+Modifications to the smart contract are in the works.